Common Questions About Catholics

 How many parishes are there?

-The 2020-21 Official Directory of the Catholic Church in Australia lists 1388, including 93 belonging to Eastern Catholic Churches.
+The 2024-25 Official Directory of the Catholic Church in Australia lists 1,339 parishes, including 110 belonging to Eastern Catholic Churches.

 What are Eastern Catholic Churches?

-Almost all of Australia’s 5.3 million Catholics belong to what is called the Latin Rite or the Western Catholic Church, but there are also around 1.1% of Catholics who belong to Eastern Catholic Churches, often called Eastern Rites.
+Almost all of Australia’s 5.1 million Catholics belong to what is called the Latin Rite or the Western Catholic Church, but there are also around 1.5% of Catholics who belong to Eastern Catholic Churches, often called Eastern Rites.
 The five largest Eastern Catholic Churches in Australia are the Maronite, Melkite, Ukrainian, Chaldean and Syro-Malabar, each of which has been established as a diocese (or eparchy), with a bishop (or eparch) who is a member of the Australian Catholic Bishops Conference.
 As well as these five Eastern Catholic Churches, there are also four others that have clergy resident in Australia.
 These are the Armenian, Syrian, Coptic and Russian Catholic Churches.
-There are probably Catholics belonging to other Eastern Rites as well, but they do not gather as distinct, organised Churches (Dixon 2005, p.
-49).
+There are probably Catholics belonging to other Eastern Rites as well, but they do not gather as distinct, organised Churches.

 Priests